AmaniSaid123/scholl/readme.md

-# Quicktext App Documentation
+# Scholl App Documentation
 ## Introduction
-Quicktext™ is a channel manager of instant communications that combines SMS, instant messaging and live chat in the same interface connected to the PMS.
+Scholl™ is a .

 ## Documentation